himaanix/AMPPS/README.md

 <h2>Once you have completed the steps above, you may configure the settings.json file:</h2>

-Unless stated otherwise all paths need to be relative to the AMPPS directory
 * "path_to_o3de": Specify the path to O3DE in your file system here.
-For each project in "projects_to_run" there are 13 variables that are needed.
+* "o3de_url": This is the url to the git repository of o3de For each project in "projects_to_run" there are variables that are needed.
 * "url": this is the url for the git repository of the target project
 * "project": this is the path to the folder of the target project
 * "game_executable": this is the name of the executable of the project without the .exe extension